chaitanya6777/web_EduX/README.md

 ### Usage:
 - One should have the requirements provided in requirements.txt file inorder to use this code.
-- Also you need to have a project .json file in Google Firebase inorder to store the users authentication data.
-- You need Google Generative Ai API key.

 ### Additional Details:
 ### One can install requirements by typing -pip install nameoftherequirment (Eg: pip install streamlit) in the terminal.